RonIovine/pshell/README.md

 This package contains all the necessary code, documentation and examples for building C/C++/Python/Go applications that incorporate a Process Specific Embedded Command Line Shell (PSHELL).
-PSHELL is a multi-language, [cross platform](#building) framework that provides a simple mechanhism to embed interactive functions/commands within any C/C++/Python/Go application.
+PSHELL is a multi-language, [cross platform](#building) framework that provides a simple mechanism to embed interactive functions/commands within any C/C++/Python/Go application.
 Those functions can be invoked interactively either via a separate remote client program or directly via the application itself.